casper-network/casper-sidecar/LEGACY_SSE_EMULATION.md

 - `/events/deploys`- `ApiVersion`, `DeployAccepted` and `Shutdown`
 - `/events/sigs` - `ApiVersion`, `FinalitySignature` and `Shutdown`

-Those endpoints will emit events in the same format as the V1 SSE API of the Casper node.
+Those endpoints will emit events in the same format as the legacy SSE API of the Casper node.

 ## Event Mapping